Rob--W/toolbarwidget-jplib/docs/toolbarwidget.md

     - **TabsToolbar**: The tabs bar.
     - **addon-bar**: The addon bar.

+  @prop insertbefore {string,array}
+    Optional.
+Allows you to specify the ID of the XUL element, before which the widget should be placed.
+    An ID is invalid when the XUL element is not found, or when the XUL element is not an immediate child of the toolbar.
+    When an ID is invalid, the value is ignored and the next ID in the specified array is used.
+    When all IDs are invalid, the widget is placed at the end of the toolbar.

+    Example IDs:

+    - **unified-back-forward-button**: Back/forward button container.
+    - **urlbar-container**: URL bar container.
+    - **search-container**: Container of search box.

   @prop forceMove {boolean}
-    If true, the toolbar will be forced to stick at its position.
+    If true, the widget will be forced to stick at its position within the toolbar.

   @prop height {number}
     Optional height in pixels of the widget.
 If not given, a default height is used.